curl/curl/docs/cmdline-opts/disable-epsv.md

 # `--disable-epsv`

-Tell curl to disable the use of the EPSV command when doing passive FTP transfers.
+Disable the use of the EPSV command when doing passive FTP transfers.
 Curl normally first attempts to use EPSV before PASV, but with this option, it does not try EPSV.

 --epsv can be used to explicitly enable EPSV again and --no-epsv is an alias for --disable-epsv.